DavideDeVita/Portfolio/README.md

 * \[Python\] **Space Invaders**
-  An old stuyle Space Invaders game I made to practice Python and learn about the _pygame_ library.
+  An old style Space Invaders game I made to practice Python and learn about the _pygame_ library.

 * \[C++\] **TripleX game**